 Departments where members can choose to utilize their skills or learn new ones include:

-Building Maintenance may include sweeping, mopping, dusting, vacuuming, light cleaning, and general tasks.
+Building Maintenance may include: sweeping, mopping, dusting, vacuuming, light cleaning, and general building tasks.

-Reception may include greeting members and guests, providing tours, answering the telephone, utilizing the paging system, tracking attendance hours, and making bank deposits.
+Reception may include: greeting members and guests, providing tours, answering phone calls/taking messages, utilizing the paging system, tracking attendance hours, and making bank deposits.

-Garden/yard maintenance may include planting, weeding, feeding, and harvesting the garden, keeping the yard clean and maintaining plants and flowers.
+Garden/yard maintenance may include: planting, weeding, harvesting the garden, keeping the yard clean and maintaining plants and flowers.
+In the summer months, helping mow the lawn and in the winter months, shoveling and salting the ramp/stairs.

-Culinary department may include grocery prep and shopping, lunch prep and cooking, kitchen maintenance like washing dishes loading/unloading the dishwasher, and food inventory.
+Culinary department may include: grocery prep and shopping, lunch prep and cooking, kitchen maintenance such as washing dishes loading/unloading the dishwasher, and food inventory.

-Hours of operation for the Work-ordered Day, Monday – Thursday 8am – 2pm and Fridays 1pm – 3pm for outings and activities.
-To schedule a tour or learn more about the Racine Friendship Clubhouse, contact the Program Director at 262-636-9393.
+Hours of operation for the Work-ordered Day, Monday – Thursday 8am – 3pm and Fridays “member adventures” times vary (see calendar for details).
+To schedule a tour or learn more about the Racine Friendship Clubhouse, contact the Clubhouse staff at 262-636-9393.